 The Right to Buy scheme allows council tenants in England to buy their council home.
 If you qualify for Right to Buy, you'll be able to buy your home at a discount.
 Most mortgage lenders will then accept your discount as a deposit.

 Our Mortgage Experts live and breathe the mortgage market.
-They’ll have expert knowledge of how to handle your unique situation, and will be there every step of the way.
-If your situation isn’t straightforward, then they’ll guide you to the right lender and will make your application look good.
+They have expert knowledge of how to deal with situations just like yours, and will be there every step of the way.
+If your situation isn’t straightforward, then they’ll guide you to the right lender and can help prepare your application.